-Hvar has a rich and old wine producing history, dating back to 384 BC, from the time of the Ancient Greeks.
+Hvar has a rich and old wine-producing history, dating back to 384 BC, from the time of the Ancient Greeks.

-Hvar and the nearby islands of Vis, Korčula, and Brač are cradle of Croatian winemaking.
+Hvar and the nearby islands of Vis, Korčula, and Brač are cradles of Croatian winemaking.
 Coins with images of grapes and goblets as well as countless archaeological findings related to wine consumption prove that viticulture was of utmost importance to local inhabitants.

 Viticulture spread rapidly throughout the region and remained one of the most important aspects of agriculture.
 At the time of Ancient Rome, its importance rapidly increased.

 When the first Croatian settlers inhabited the island, they converted from mead to wine almost instantly.

 Where are the most famous wine-making regions in Hvar located?